curl/curl/docs/cmdline-opts/socks5-gssapi-service.md

 # `--socks5-gssapi-service`

-The default service name for a socks server is **rcmd/server-fqdn**.
-This option allows you to change it.
+Set the service name for a socks server.
+Default is **rcmd/server-fqdn**.